Obock Region: Economy

-The region is characterized mainly by an activity oriented towards animal production (goat and dromedary farming), and agricultural activities in irrigated areas and artisanal fishing along the entire length of its coastline.
-The practice of small business and other informal activities is also widespread in the town of Obock and in the main localities.
-The number of salaried jobs is quite limited.
-The 200 fishermen of Obock are relatively well organized as part of their Association of Fishermen Cooperatives of Obock.
+The region is mainly characterized by activities focused on animal production, particularly goat and dromedary farming, as well as agricultural practices in irrigated areas and artisanal fishing along the entire coastline.
+Small businesses and other informal activities are also common in the town of Obock and nearby localities.
+The number of salaried jobs remains quite limited.
+The 200 fishermen in Obock are relatively well-organized under their Association of Fishermen Cooperatives of Obock.

 Climate

 The region is characterized by two seasons.
 The cool season, which runs from November to April, and the warm season which begins in May and is often more or less dry.
 The rare and low rainfall and endemic drought make this area one of the driest places in the country.
 The effects of climate change are also being felt.
 Sometimes it is hot and dry and sooner or later than usual.
 Sometimes it makes cool and wet longer or shorter, later or earlier than expected.

 The annual mean statistics for some Tadjoura Region centres is shown below: